FinnAust Mining plc / EPIC: FAM / Market: AIM / Sector: Mining

 “near shore” Moriusaq Bay as well as shallow marine areas immediately adjacent to the active beach zones.
 The smaller pontoon mounted vessel operating in Moriusaq Bay encountered reduced penetration due to almost pure & compacted layers of ilmenite bearing sediments and cobble.

 An initial programme of 165 vibracore holes has been completed from the MV Kisaq vessel with interesting results obtained over almost all of the shallow marine areas targeted.
 Figures 3 and 4 below show typical black sand accumulations obtained from the larger vibracore unit.
-The Kisaq vessel is now tasked with reconnaissance holes around the Interlak area including sampling the Interlak delta.
+The Kisaq vessel is now tasked with reconnaissance holes around the Itelak area including sampling the Itelak delta.

 Figures 3 & 4: Ilmenite rich black sand in vibracore stem from Kisaq.